-Applicants should have a good understanding of Microsoft Office software and be able to work with a wide range of people.
-Applicants are expected to have experience in delivering to groups, supporting projects and of managing a varied workload and meeting tight deadlines.
-It would also be an advantage if you are currently a QMUL Course Rep however this is not essential.
+Applicants should be able to work with a wide range of people, should have great organisational skills, and have experience in administration, running events, and of managing a varied workload and meeting tight deadlines.

-The post is until April 2020, with an expectation to work 10 hours per week.
+The post is due to start in September and last until April 2020, with an expectation to work at least 14 hours per week.
 We are able to be flexible at certain times of the year to allow time for your studies and potentially increase hours when you are free.

 Details about Queen Mary, University of London Students’ Union can be found at www.qmsu.org